danejensen/movie-rack/README.md

 - The database schema should be managed with Rails migrations
 - Views can be written in either ERB or HAML

+### Sample Data
+- The code should be submitted with sample data so that the app can be used immediately
+- Use the seed data mechanism that is part of Rails to create the sample data
+- The sample data set doesn't have to be extensive.
+You can keep it minimal enough to not be a hassle, but enough to get a feel for the working of the app through the UI.

 ### User Experiences
 - List movies and showtimes for theaters
 - Allow the list to be filtered by a given time of day